Fassi angered by 2-shot penalty for slow play at Women's PGA - WTMJ

 “I think — and every other LPGA player will tell you — we know who the slow ones are.
 Everybody knows it.
 The rules officials know it.
 And I’m not one of them,” Fassi said.
 “So this time around, I guess it was me.
 Like I said before, the time is there, and I did take longer.
 But I just don’t think I deserved it.”

 She said it rattled her to the point of tears going down the first hole.
-Fassi wound up with a 77 and was right on the cut line at Atlanta Athletic Club.
+Fassi had two bogeys over her last three holes, shot 77 and missed the cut.

 “I guess it’s a lesson learned,” she said.
 “It won’t happen again, that’s for sure.”